-As part of The Inner and Outer Peace Fund, Educate Hearts and Minds also creates synergistic programs to promote the values of wisdom-based education and preserve the cultures through which they originate.
-We seek to build nourishment libraries amongst youth at schools and organizations in Bhutan, Nepal, Tibet and Northern India.
+As part of The Inner and Outer Peace Fund, we create synergistic programs to promote the values of wisdom-based education and preserve the cultures through which they originate.
+We seek to build nourishment libraries amongst youth at schools and organizations in Asia, Europe and the United States.
 Our goal is to spark a conversation that puts cultivating happiness as a skill at the forefront of 21st century education for children.

 In Nepal, Tibet and India, we are approached by people in desperate need of immediate assistance: some need money for basic medical care for themselves or their children (there is no free medical care in these countries) and others for urgent life-saving operations; some people because they have no work or have lost their harvest and have no other way to feed their family or pay the rent; others because they are elderly and alone, not able to work they are left abandoned to themselves.